stolostron/multicloud-operators-subscription-release/README.md

         minio\n  Region: us-east-1\n"
   source: https://mycluster.icp:8443/helm-repo/charts
   ```

+## Helm-charts filtering

+The optional spec.name defines the name of the helm-chart, it can be also a regex if multiple helm-charts must be deployed.

+The optional spec.packageFilter allows to filter the helm-charts.
+Filtering is done on:

+- the version of the helm-chart (semver expression),
+- the tiller version of the helm-chart (Should may be removed as the operator has its own tiller)
+- the digest must match
+- the keywords, if the helm-chart has a least 1 listed keywords then it eligible for deployment.

+## Authentication

+A secretRef can be provided in the subscriptionRelease spec.
+It references a secret where the authentication parameter to access the helm-repo are set.
+The attributes are either `user` and `password` or `authHeader`.
+All values must be base64 encoded.
+The `authHeader` format is `<Auth_type> <token>` and so for example:
+`Bearer xxxxxx`.

+## Helm-repo client configuration

 The configRef is a reference to a configMap which holds the parameters to the helm-repo.